omar-polo/mymenu/README.md

   - `make no_xft` to build without xft support;
   - `make no_xinerama` to build without xinerama support;
   - `make no_xft_xinerama` to build without xinerama *and* no xft support.

+Or you can update the first lines of the `Makefile` customizing `OPTIONAL` and `CDEFS` to your needs.

 #### ignore case completion / don't have `strcasestr(3)`